Chrissiku/Bookstore-CMS/README.md

 > Run the command bellow inside your `git bash` or command line interface..

-- `npm build start` : to run the project in your default web Browser
+- `npm run start` : to run the project in your default web Browser
 - `npx stylelint "**/*.{css,scss}"` : for the `css` codebase and use of best practices. you can add
 - `npx eslint .` : for the `JavaScript` codebase and use of best practices
 - > Note that you can add `--fix` keyword to the command for `Css` and/or `JavaScript` to make sure that you avoid all errors coming from your `code editor`